 “I always go to markets to see the beverages section whenever I go abroad.
 In every country you will find a different colour or shade….I saw the beauty of the transparent, shiny, clean plastic and the many possibilities the forms can take” Ozdaglar said in an interview.
 She quite appropriately refers to her work as ‘Tertium Non Data,’ after the Latin term for the alchemic process of blending two different elements to form a third, new one.

-Because of these complications, Ozdaglar meticulously uses the quaintly gentle heating of a candle flame to shape her works, shaping each by hand into naturally inspired forms.
+Because of these complications, Gulnur Ozdaglar meticulously uses the quaintly gentle heating of a candle flame to shape her works, shaping each by hand into naturally inspired forms.